 2. Link Workbook:

-The PowerPoint chart/table is linked to the original Excel file.
+The PowerPoint charts/table is linked to the original Excel file.
 The data in PowerPoint updates automatically when the Excel file is updated.
 Also, sometimes you may need to Refresh manually in PowerPoint to update the chart Edits to the data need to be made in the original Excel file.

 The PowerPoint file size remains smaller as it doesn’t contain the entire workbook.